 The Chinese Language Program for K-12 students supports Chinese language instruction in the Southern Maine Partnership, which is a collaboration between 36 school districts and USM.
 The Confucius Institute faculty are available to teach a limited number of courses on-site at elementary, middle, or high schools.
 School leaders interested in having Confucius Institute faculty teach Chinese language courses on site at a school within their district should send their specific request (i.e., grade level or course, days of week, time of day, length of school year) to the Institute's mailbox at email@example.com.

 Undergraduate Chinese Language Courses

 The USM Confucius Institute currently offers two levels of Chinese language classes to USM undergraduate students.
-These courses develop students’ basic Mandarin communicative skills in speaking, listening, reading, and writing, with more focus on speaking and listening.
-Starting with pinyin, students will gradually build up their communicative competency in Mandarin Chinese.
+These courses develop students’ basic Mandarin skills in speaking, listening, reading, and writing, with more focus on speaking and listening.
+Starting with Pinyin, students will gradually build up their communicative competency in Mandarin Chinese.

 |Course Name||Course Number|

 |Beginning Chinese I||CHI 101|

 The USM Osher Lifelong Learning Institute (OLLI) and the Maine Senior College Network, headquartered at OLLI’s National Resource Center at USM, offer Chinese language and cultural courses through their respective programming functions.
 The USM OLLI offers a combination of eight-week courses, three-week mini-courses, and one-day or half-day workshops in Mandarin throughout the year, and the Maine Senior College Network offers one-day or half-day workshops on Chinese cultural topics at USM or at one of the Maine Senior College sites around the state.
 Topics include art, music, Chinese gardening and landscape design, calligraphy, Feng Shui, and Chinese cooking.